 Yes.
 If you believe that your employer has not corrected violations involving radiological working conditions, you may request an inspection.
 Your request should be addressed to the nearest NRC Regional Office and must describe the alleged violation in detail.
-It must be signed by you or your representative.
+It must be signed by you or your representative

 HOW DO LCONTACT THE NRC?

 Talk to an NRC inspector on-site or call or write to the nearest NRC Regional Office in your geographical area (see map below).
-If you call the NRC's tollfree SAFÉTY HOTLINE during normal business hours, your call will automatically be directed to the NRC Regional Office for your geographical area.
-If you call after normal business hours, your call will be directed to the NRC's Headquarters Operations Center, which is manned 24 hours a day.
+If you call the NRC's tollfree SAFETY HOTLINE during normal business hours, your call will automati-cally be directed to the NRC Regional Office for your geographical area.
+If you call after normal business hours, or if your call can't be answered during normal business hours by the regional staff, your call will be directed to the NRC's Headquarters Operations Center, which is manned 24 hours a day.
+Calls to the Headquarters Operations Center are recorded.
 You can also e-mail safety concerns to NRC.Allegation@nrc.gov.

 CAN I BE FIRED FOR RAISING A SAFETY CONCERN?

-Federal law prohibits an employer from firing or otherwise discriminating against you for bringing safety concerns to the attention of your employer or the NRC.
-You may not be fired or discriminated against because you engage in certain protected activities, including but not limited to, - · asking the NRC to enforce its rules against your employer; - · refusing to engage in activities which violate NRC requirements; - · providing information or preparing to provide information to the NRC or your employer about violations of requirements or safety concerns; or - · asking for, or testifying, helping, or taking part in an NRC, Congressional, or any Federal or State proceeding WHAT FORMS OF DISCRIMINATION ARE PROHIBITED?
+Federal law prohibits an employer from firing or otherwise discriminating against you for bringing safety concerns to the attention of your employer or the NRC You may not be fired or discriminated against because you engage in certain protected activities, including but not limited to,

+- asking the NRC to enforce its rules against your employer; - · refusing to engage in activities which violate NRC requirements; - providing information or preparing to provide information to the NRC or your employer about violations of requirements or safety concerns; or - asking for, or testifying, helping, or taking part in an NRC, Congressional, or any Federal or State proceeding.

+WHAT FORMS OF DISCRIMINATION ARE PROHIBITED?

 It is unlawful for an employer to fire you or discriminate against you with respect to pay, benefits, or working conditions because you help the NRC or raise a safety issue or otherwise engage in protected activities.
-Violations of Section 211 of the Energy Reorganization Act (ERA) of 1974 (42 U.S.C. \$851) include actions such as harassment, blacklisting, and intimidation by employers of lie employees who bring safety concerns directly to their employers or to the NRC; (ii) employees who have refused to engage in an unlawful practice, provided that the employee has identified the illegality to the employer; (iii) employees who have testified or are about to testify before Congress or in any Federal or State proceeding regarding any provision (or proposed provision) of the ERA or the Atomic Energy Act (AEA) of 1954; or (iv) employees who have commenced or caused to be commenced a proceeding for the administration or enforcement of any requirement imposed under the ERA or AEA or who have, or are about to, testify, assist, or participate in such a proceeding.
+Violations of Section 211 of the Energy Reorganization Act (ERA) of 1974 (42 U.S.C.
+5851) include actions such as harassment, blacklisting, and initimidation by employers of (i) employees who bring safety concerns directly to their employers or to the NRC; (ii) employees who have refused to engage in an unlawful practice, provided that the employee has identified the illegality to the employer; (iii) employees who have testified or are about to testify before Congress or in any Federal or State proceeding regarding any provision (or proposed provision) of the ERA or the Atomic Energy Act (AEA) of 1954; or (iv) employees who have commenced or caused to be commenced a proceeding for the administration or enforcement of any requirement imposed under the ERA or AEA or who have, or are about to, testify, assist, or participate in such a proceeding.

 HOW DO I FILE A DISCRIMINATION COMPLAINT?